 Even if your mop is clean at the start, you can only expect a good clean wringer mop to remove approximately 50% of soil over 25 square metres in light to medium soil conditions.
 One mop is simply not enough to clean most floors.
-If you’re using even one of the best microfibre mopping systems having 10 or 20 or even more replacement fringes to keep replacing when dirty will give you drasticly better results.
+If you’re using even one of the best microfibre floor mopping systems having 10 or 20 or even more replacement fringes to keep replacing when dirty will give you drastically better results.

 3. Using dirty mop water and not changing the mop water regularly?

-Changing your mop water regularly reduces streaking and gets a better clean.
+Changing your mop water bucket regularly reduces streaking and gets a better clean.
 When the mop water is looking dirty it’s time to change it.

 4. Residues on your floor you didn’t even know about?